naggenius/SpringBoot/product-catalogue-microservice/README.md

 Apache Maven 3.0.2

-Java version: 1.8.0_101
+Java version: 1.8

-##Build App -
+##Build App - [Java/Maven - Create a Runnable jar out of Project]

-mvn clean install -X - in debug mode

 ##To start the application

 To start the application we need to run to services

 For the enabling the default eureka server
-`java -jar target/product-catalogue-microservice-1.1.0.RELEASE.jar registration` - after this command wait for the server to up completely
+`java -jar product-catalogue-microservice.jar registration` - after this command wait for the server to up completely

 Then running the products service
-`java -jar target/product-catalogue-microservice-1.1.0.RELEASE.jar products`- after this command wait for the server to up completely
+`java -jar target/product-catalogue-microservice.jar products`- after this command wait for the server to up completely

 ##search product by type